Funeral costs and paying for them

 Funerals are bittersweet.
 They’re an outpouring of love, a chance to share and cherish memories, and celebrate the life of a loved one or friend.
 Yet they’re also solemn and often heartbreaking.

-With so much emotion involved, we tend to overlook a major part of funerals: the cost.
+With so much emotion, we tend to overlook a major part of a funeral: the cost.

 Burial plot costs can vary, and it’s all dependent on the location and style of plot you purchase.
 For example, a standard quiet plot tucked away in the countryside will be more affordable than a scenic plot in or close to a city.
 The cost will also increase if you’re looking to bury two people on the same plot (as is common for couples or family members).

-The plot itself can therefore cost anywhere from around $1,000 to $7,000.
-For example, the cost of a burial plot within Auckland Council ranges from $2,349 up to $6,613 for a plot that allows for two body burials and up to eight sets of ashes.
+The plot itself can therefore cost anywhere from around $1,000 to $8,000.
+For example, Christchurch City Council charges $2,009 for a full-size (adult) plot.
 Costs vary by location, so it’s important to do research into your area and be prepared ahead of time.

 One important thing to remember here is that it’s common for there to be a time limit on plots.
 That’s to say, you can pre-purchase a plot, but if it’s not used within a certain time frame (usually around 60 years), then it goes back to the city council.
 This isn’t usually an issue when pre-purchasing as an adult, unless you’re planning to break a lifespan record, which is currently 113 years and 109 days in New Zealand.

 Cremation is another cost that simply depends on the location and who’s facilitating it.
 Typically, city cremations by private companies are the most expensive, whereas rural cremations by councils tend to be cheaper.
-According to Consumer NZ, using a council-owned crematorium means that the cost of cremation can be between $525 and $900.
-Privately owned crematoria can be more expensive, with services usually costing between $700 and $1,100.
+According to Consumer NZ, using a council-owned crematorium means that the cost of cremation can be between $600 and $1,100.
+However, private crematoriums typically charge more, so the average cost of a basic cremation around New Zealand can be as high as $5,177, according to the New Zealand Senior’s Cost of Death Report

 A coffin or casket